Official: COVID-19 kills 335 more in Iran

-The health ministry spokeswoman said on Friday that with the 335 new deaths the country's total COVID-19 death toll mounted to 31,985.
+The health ministry spokeswoman said that with the 335 new deaths the country's total COVID-19 death toll mounted to 32,320.

 Follow us on Twitter @IrnaEnglish